realhafizinam/EndOfTheDay/README.md

   * Learning to Create a Raw Repository:
      Today, I learned how to create a raw repository in a rough form on GitHub.

-   * Meeting with Senior Humaira:
+   * Meeting with Senior Humera:
-      Had a productive meeting with my senior, Humaira, to discuss my progress in learning GitHub.
+      Had a productive meeting with my senior, Humera, to discuss my progress in learning GitHub.

 *    Sharing Repo Link in MS Teams:
-    Humaira showed me how to share the link of the created repository on MS Teams for easy collaboration.
+    Humera showed me how to share the link of the created repository on MS Teams for easy collaboration.

  *   Sharing GitHub Progress:
-   During the meeting, both Humaira and I shared our progress in learning GitHub with each other.
+   During the meeting, both Humera and I shared our progress in learning GitHub with each other.

-   * Impressive GitHub Progress of Humaira:
+   * Impressive GitHub Progress of Humera:
-     I was amazed by the impressive progress Humaira has made in her GitHub skills.
+     I was amazed by the impressive progress Humera has made in her GitHub skills.

    * Managing Other Tasks:
       Apart from creating repositories on GitHub, I also handled some other tasks during the day.